FudanSELab/cpcminer/README.md

-This repo provides  the replication package for the paper (Baidu Netdisk: the [links](https://pan.baidu.com/s/1kxYhFxe3wgp2-YwAcMFWQw) , and the password：c3v0).
+This repo provides  the replication package for the paper.
+Due to the huge size of the dataset, it has been uploaded to a cloud storage service for easier access and distribution (Baidu Netdisk: the [links](https://pan.baidu.com/s/1kxYhFxe3wgp2-YwAcMFWQw) , and the password：c3v0).
 It includes the following folders:

 * **code**:  the tool CPCMiner.
 * **project**: the git repository used in this study.